dag/relvlast/docs/index.rst

   from ramverk.utils     import request_property
   from ramverk.routing   import router, endpoint

+.. sidebar:: ZODB

+  The ZODB is a transactional persistence system with ACID properties acting as an object database for Python.
+Whoa, what now?
+Well, it lets you use Python objects as if you ran a single process that never needed restarting and had close-to infinite memory.
+Sounds like magic, right?
+In reality it's just the :mod:`pickle` module with scalability added.

 We also make a persistent object that we will use as the root of our tree of persistent objects.
 The actual root of the persistent storage is a dict but using a virtual root like this is more maintainable - we can set